UNDIAGNOSED IS A DIAGNOSIS: Living in a Diagnostic Odyssey x 4

 What my journey on this diagnostic odyssey has now brought me is to RUNmyDNA.

 I have a team that has built my dream to bridge all of the information into one platform.
 Not just for rare diseases but for the world of genetics.
+The platform is built and we are looking for funding.

 A community-based platform for people to